Watch our quick NHR Program guide:

 This mostly applies to interest earned and dividends.
-Capital Gains Tax and rental income is not included.
+Capital gains tax and rental income are not included.

 0% tax on crypto

-This is only the case if it's not your main source of income and you're not deemed a trader
+This is only the case if it's not your main source of income and you are not deemed a trader.

 0% tax on dividends

-You need to be careful that the company has directors and shareholders that aren't all based in Portugal, or it can be classified as a Portuguese company and you will be taxed in Portugal
+You need to consider that the company should have directors and shareholders that aren't based in Portugal, or it can be classified as a Portuguese company, and you will be taxed in Portugal.

 0% tax on wealth